7.4 Healthy lifestyles and healthy nutrition

 Health policies within schools rely on collaboration between multiple partners: teaching staff, institutions and associations as well as pupils' parents.
 Health and social workers (school doctors or nurses for example) are also called on to help deliver these projects.
 The citizenship and health education committee is tasked with organising these partnerships.

-External professionals can also share their expertise by developing initiatives in schools and producing educational resources: the Agency Santé publique France, MGEN - General Mutual Health Insurance Fund for National Education (Mutuelle générale de l’éducation nationale), the Red Cross, Planning familial, National Anti-Smoking Committee (Comité national contre le tabagisme), Crips - Regional AIDS prevention and information centres (Centres régionaux d’information et de prévention du sida), CPAM - Primary Health Insurance Fund (Caisse primaire d’assurance maladie), Anpaa - National Association for the Prevention of Alcoholism and Addictions (Association nationale de prévention en alcoologie et addictologie), Sidaction (HIV prevention, etc.
+External professionals can also share their expertise by developing initiatives in schools and producing educational resources: the Agency Santé publique France, MGEN - General Mutual Health Insurance Fund for National Education (Mutuelle générale de l’éducation nationale), the Red Cross, Planning familial, National Anti-Smoking Committee (Comité national contre le tabagisme), Crips - Regional AIDS prevention and information centres (Centres régionaux d’information et de prévention du sida), CPAM - Primary Health Insurance Fund (Caisse primaire d’assurance maladie), Anpaa - National Association for the Prevention of Alcoholism and Addictions (Association nationale de prévention en alcoologie et addictologie), Sidaction (HIV prevention, etc).

 When such experts are to hold regular sessions in school settings, an agreement must be signed.
 These partnerships are formally established, perhaps through a framework agreement.
-To give an example, in 2010 the agency Santé publique France signed a five-year framework agreement with the Ministry of National Education.

 Raising awareness on healthy lifestyles and on factors affecting the health and well-being of young people